 Sōju-An’s Opening Hours and Admission Fee

-- The tea house is open daily between 1 pm and 4 pm with 6 tea sessions that you can join.
-Each session lasts for around 30 minutes
+- The tea house is open daily between 12 pm and 4 pm.

 Kōkōen Garden’s Access Information, the Admission Fees, and Opening Hours

 - The garden is just next to Himeji Castle.
 With the entrance to the castle at your back, the garden will be on your right-hand side.
 For further details, please refer to our Himeji Castle article.